 3. Pet memorial jewelry- Jewelry is great because you can carry it with you everywhere.
 A necklace will be kept close to your heart and cherished for years.
 Personalize your pet memorial necklace with the name of your furry friend and you will surely never forget about those happy memories.

 4. Personalized pet memorial planters- Planters serve as great stationery pet memorials.
-As the plants inside grow so will the happy memories that surround your late furry companion.
+As the plants inside grow and purify the air so will the happy memories that surround your late furry companion.

 5. Pet memorial ornaments– Ornaments are brought out once a year during the happiest time of the year.
 A pet memorial ornament will honor your pet every year and will warm your heart on those cold winter nights.